Medicinal Plant Lexicon

 Information about the plant

-The Cape Pelargonium is a small shrub, 20 to 80 inches high and grows at altitudes of up to 200m from Lesotho over parts of the Transvaal and the Orange Free State to north-east of the Cape.
-Its heart-shaped leaves are densely covered with glandular hairs, which give them a shiny silver appearance.
+The African geranium is a small shrub, 20 to 80 cm high, found at altitudes of up to 2,000 m across Lesotho, through parts of Transvaal and the Free State province to the north-east of the Cape.
+Its cordate leaves are densely covered with glandular hairs, giving them a silvery, shiny appearance.
 The flowers are dark red to black.
-With a strong root system the plant can survive drought and fires.
-The individual roots are 1 to 3.5cm thick and divided into short, long and bulbous, unthickened sections.
-It is also called "African Umckaloabo root".
+With its distinctive root system, the plant can survive drought and fires.
+The individual roots are 1 to 3.5 cm thick and are divided into short, tuberous and long, unthickened sections.
+It is also known as “African umckaloabo root”.
+“Umckaloabo” is made up of two words in the Zulu language: ‘umKhulkane’ meaning ‘ailment/disease of the lungs’, and ‘uUhlabo’ meaning ‘pain in the chest area’.
+This also documents the traditional use of the root.

-In 1897, the consumptive Englishman Charles Henry Stevens went on his doctor's advice to the favourable climate of South Africa.
-There a Zulu knowledgeable about plants drew his attention to the Cape Pelargonium and he was successfully treated and cured with a decoction of the root.
-He brought this secret medicine to England.
-The former medical missionary Dr. Adrien Sechehaye learned of this remedy in 1920, and thus treated 800 patients in the following years.
-In 1930 he published his findings, after which the Umckaloabo root was introduced in Europe for the treatment of tuberculosis.
-Nowadays, however, tuberculosis can be treated effectively with antibiotics, so the Umckaloabo root is not used anymore.
-But it is still important today in herbal medicine for respiratory problems.
+In 1897, Charles Henry Stevens, an Englishman suffering from lung disease, traveled to South Africa upon his doctor’s advice.
+There, he was introduced to the African geranium by a Zulu who knew the plant and was successfully treated and cured with a root decoction.
+He then brought this secret medicine to England.
+The former missionary doctor Adrien Sechehaye learned of this remedy in 1920 and treated 800 patients with it in the following years.
+In 1930, he published his findings, which led to the introduction of umckaloabo root in Europe for the treatment of tuberculosis.
+Nowadays, however, tuberculosis can be treated more effectively with antibiotics, so umckaloabo root is no longer used for this purpose.
+Nevertheless, it is still valued in phytotherapy for respiratory complaints.

-A second South African Pelargonium species is also used medically, the P. reniforme Curt.,. which is very similar to the Cape Pelargonium in its habit, with magenta flowers and a black marking on the petals.
+A second South African pelargonium species, Pelargonium reniforme Curtis, is also used medicinally, which is very similar in habit to the African pelargonium, but with magenta flowers and black marks on the petals.

 Medicinally used parts of plants (herbal drug)

 The dried root is used.
-For reasons of species protection, the drug comes largely from cultures in South Africa.
+For reasons of species protection, the drug comes primarily from crops in South Africa.

 Constituents of the herbal drug